D-Alex/ropencv/README.md

 - 2.4.9

 # Installation
 You have to install opencv 2.4.4 - 2.4.6 or 2.4.9 first.
-After this you can install the opencv ruby bindings via:
+Afterward, you can install opencv ruby bindings via:
 - gem install ropencv

-# Additional methods
-The following methods are available in ruby despite the fact they are not marked to be exported in the c++ headers:
-- drawMatches
-- findEssentialMat (OpenCV 2.4.9)
-- recoverPose (OpenCV 2.4.9)

 # Example1